 When it comes to impressive artefacts, Vienna’s Schatzkammer (Imperial Treasury) is like a chocolate shop to a child: delights everywhere and hard to say what you should pick first.

 Now, the imperial crown of the Holy Roman Empire probably counts as the most impressive from a historical perspective.
-It is, after all, over 1,000 years old and associated with such luminaries as Frederick Barbarossa and the great Maximilian I.
+The Reichskrone is, after all, over 1,000 years old and associated with such luminaries as Frederick Barbarossa and the great Maximilian I.

-But my eye falls instead on what is known as the Rudolfskrone: the private crown of Emperor Rudolf II (1552 – 1612) that eventually became the formal crown of the Austrian Empire.
+But my eye falls instead on what is known as the Rudolfskrone.

-This is no pragmatic headgear.
-Do not expect a bit of spiky metal that you might toss around the throne room or wear out to dinner after a fresh conquest.
+This is not pragmatic headgear.
+Do not expect a bit of spiky metal you might toss around the throne room or wear out to dinner after a fresh conquest.

 No, this crown oozes imperial self-confidence layered in gold and gemstones.

-A crown that makes it very clear indeed that the wearer is most definitely more important than anyone else in the room.
+The crown makes it very clear indeed that the wearer is most definitely more important than anyone else in the room.
 A crown that leaves you with an urge to kneel, however republican your sentiments.

 Rudolf does not count as one of the greatest Habsburg rulers, but he was certainly one of the greatest Habsburg collectors (and a huge patron of the arts).